thepirateraccoon/itu-devops-group-noname/CONTRIBUTING.md

 ## Branching Policy
-We currently follow a branching policy where each feature or separete part of the code base is developed in its own branch before finally pull requested into the `master` branch.
+We currently follow a branching policy where each feature or separete part of the code base is developed in its own `feature` branch before finally pull requested into the `master` branch.

 The master branch should be as stable as possible but it also works as an intermediary branch so that developers can get the newest changes as fast as possible.
 The master branch requires that another developer